island-lang/island-lang.github.io/README.md

 speedInMph => speed * 2.23694 // speedInMph = 4.47388
 ```

-So far, this may not look that different from computed fields, albeit with the ability to define distinct computations for different combinations of known and unknown properties.
+So far, this may not look much different than computed fields, albeit with the ability to define distinct computations for different combinations of known and unknown properties.
 In the next sections we'll introduce the concepts of embeddings, preconditions and semantic associations, which should demonstrate how its capabilities go well beyond being just a form of "computed fields on steroids".

 ## Context embedding

 At the end of the last section we've mentioned the notion of describing speed in a unit other than the default (say, in miles per hour instead of meters per second).

 If we wanted to include additional measurement units, we could add more properties and mapping rules to `BasicKinematics`, but that wouldn't be a good style.
-Instead, it would be better to define a new context dedicated only for speed units, such as:
+Instead, it would be better to define a new context dedicated only for speed units, for example:

 ```isl
 context Speed